Kytabyte/autodiff/README.md

 # autodiff

-This is an eager mode [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) engine written in Python working on scalar type (Python Real Number).
+This is a simple eager mode [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) engine written in
+Python working on scalar type (Python's Real Number).

+The motivation to write this project is to give myself a solid understand of how automatic differentiation works in training a neural network.
+This project also is also good for education to better understand the rationale behind the autodiff.

 ## Usage